Skip to content

 FAQ

 Do I need to do all 20 steps, or just the most important ones?
-The most critical are: separate email, VPN, geoblocking, EXIF stripping, and a separate bank account.
+The most critical are separate email, VPN, geoblocking, EXIF stripping, and a separate bank account.
 These five cover the highest-probability exposure points.
 The full 20-item checklist adds depth and reduces edge-case risk.
-Ideally you do all of them, but start with the critical five if you’re in a hurry to launch.
+Ideally you do all of them, but start with the critical five if you’re pressed for time.

 How long does it take to set up all of this?
 A focused setup session takes 2–4 hours.
 Creating the email, setting up the bank account, enabling geoblocking, downloading and configuring a VPN, and setting up browser profiles can all be done in an afternoon.
 The content discipline items (auditing every post, watermarking) become faster with habit.